breithorn/GameOfLife/README.md

-A simple implementation of Tower of Hanoi written in JavaScript and HTML4.
+A simple implementation of Game of Life written in JavaScript and HTML4.

 No HTML5 is used.